bradyrussell/marchingcubesterrainplugin/README.md

 An Unreal Engine plugin that utilizes [Polyvox](http://www.volumesoffun.com/polyvox-about/) & [LevelDB](https://github.com/google/leveldb) and depends on the [UnrealFastNoise](https://github.com/midgen/UnrealFastNoise) & [RuntimeMeshComponent](https://github.com/Koderz/RuntimeMeshComponent) plugins.

+The master branch of this repo is currently targeting UE 4.26.1.

 # Purpose

 This plugin allows for multiplayer runtime editable procedural voxel terrain in UE4, which can be rendered using Marching Cubes or Cubic meshes.